platecms/plate-api-docs/source/includes/_attachments.md

 Parameter | Description
 --------- | -----------
-:site_id | The id of the site to which the new theme_file belongs :theme_id | The id of the theme to which the new theme_file belongs
+:site_id | The id of the site to which the new attachment belongs

 #### POST Parameters